-Local Rules and Conditions of Competitions
+Local Rules and Terms of the Competition

 The current Rules of the United States Golf Association and The R&A govern play.
-See applicable Championship or qualifying round Notice to Players and FSGA Championship Policies for additional Local Rules and Conditions.
-Complete text of Rules and Appendix I may be found in the current Rules of Golf.
+See applicable Championship or qualifying round Notice to Players, Code of Conduct, and FSGA Championship Policies for additional Local Rules and Conditions.
+Complete text of Rules may be found in the current “Rules of Golf” and “Committee Procedures.”

 Disregard Local Rules printed on club scorecards or posted at the course.

-Unless otherwise noted, the penalty for breach of a Local Rule or Condition is:
+Unless otherwise noted, the penalty for breach of a Local Rule or Condition is the general penalty.

 Out of Bounds:

-- Defined by inside points, at ground level, of white stakes, lines and perimeter fence posts.
+- Defined by course-side points, at ground level, of white stakes, lines and perimeter fence posts.

-- When the inside edge of a paved road or curb defines out of bounds, a ball that is on or beyond the road or curb is out of bounds even though it may lie on another part of the golf course.
+- When a paved road or curb defines out of bounds, a ball that is on or beyond the road or curb is out of bounds even though it may lie on another part of the golf course.

-Water Hazards and Lateral Water Hazards: When a water hazard or lateral water hazard is bounded by out of bounds, the hazard margin extends to and coincides with the out of bounds line.
+- When a penalty area is bounded by out of bounds, the penalty area edge extends to and coincides with the out of bounds line.